-It is a common and benign skin condition that is usually caused by a bacterial dermohypodermic infection.
+It is a common and benign skin condition usually caused by a bacterial dermohypodermic infection.

-It results in the formation of ulcers on the skin, commonly in the lower extremities.
+It results in ulcers on the skin, commonly in the lower extremities.

-It is considered as a form of impetigo that affects the deeper tissues of the skin.
+It is considered a form of impetigo that affects the deeper tissues of the skin.

 Ecthyma is usually caused by the bacteria Staphylococcus aureus or Streptococcus pyogenes.

 It is a common condition in young children, older adults, and immunocompromised people.

 The infection occurs in the deeper tissues or layers of the skin.